Japanese punctuation: Space

 A space (ja) is any empty (non-written) zone between written sections.
 In Japanese, the space is referred to by the transliterated English name (スペース, supēsu).
 A Japanese space is the same width as a CJK character and is thus also called an "ideographic space".

 In English, spaces are used for interword separation as well as separation between punctuation and words.
-In normal Japanese writing, no spaces are left between words, except if the writing is exclusively in hiragana or katakana (or with little or no kanji), in which case spaces may be required to avoid confusion.
+In normal Japanese writing, no spaces are left between words, except if the writing is exclusively in hiragana or katakana (or with very little kanji), in which case spaces may be required to avoid confusion.